PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/product-settings-page.md

 - in the shopping cart, below the combinations if there are, otherwise under the product name, after the stock label.

 By default, the field is empty.
 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

-**Default pack stock management.** In case they sell packs of products, merchants can **select how to update the stock** among 3 different possibilities:

-- _Decrement pack only._ When a pack is sold, only the stock for the pack is impacted.</br>
-- _Decrement products in pack only._ When a pack is sold, only the stock for each product is impacted.</br>
-- _Decrement both._ When a pack is sold, both the stock for the pack and the stock for each product are impacted.

-Note: this parameter can also be set for each pack in the 'Quantities' tab of their own product page.

 ## Pagination